 Brooks Falls is world famous for many reasons, as detailed above.
 But it is not the only place to see bears.
 At unexpected times almost anywhere in Alaska, you may witness any number of bear interactions — poignant mother-cub interactions on foggy mornings, boars fighting, and human-bear close encounters throughout the summer, etc. So don’t get too stressed if you can’t come when there are “the most bears present” or “the only time there are flights”.
 A unique synchronicity of events, colors, moments, interactions and “god-light” can happen anywhere – e.g. on the hikes to see the bears, rather than at the actual destinations.

-The more time you give yourself in Brooks — or any photo excursion into the wild, the more you will be rewarded with moments you couldn’t plan even if you consulted all the weather and animal behavior charts possible.
-Astounding moments await those who are patient and prepared.
+The more time you give yourself in Brooks — or any excursion into the wild — the more you will be rewarded with moments you couldn’t plan even if you consulted all the weather and animal behavior info available.
+Astounding moments await you if you are patient and prepared.